GCSE and A level marks and grades

-- will comparable outcomes mean that results for linear, 9-1 GCSE English and Maths at my centre in 2017 will be in line with modular A*-G in previous years?
+- will comparable outcomes mean that results for linear, reformed GCSE qualifications at my centre in 2018 will be in line with modular A*-G in previous years?

 You can also find more information about the comparable outcomes approach, on the Ofqual Blog.

 The basic principle of this approach is that if the group of students (the cohort) taking a qualification in one year is of similar ability to the cohort in the previous year then the overall results (outcomes) at national level, should be comparable.

 Statistics play an important role in the comparable outcomes approach.
 Awarding bodies work with Ofqual to create a reference matrix for each subject, on which to base predictions of GCSE and AS or A Level performance.
 This prediction matrix applies to the cohort taking the assessments in the current year, and is based on those candidates’ prior attainment data.
 For GCSE this data is taken from the tests taken at Key Stage 2 while for AS and A Level candidates’ GCSE results are used.

 In addition to statistics, senior examiners play a crucial role in providing their expert judgments about the quality of work and this insight also helps ensure that the grade boundaries are set in the right place.